 Plotter paper began in the late 1800's when the paper roll in a printing press was invented in USA.

-The foothold on the way we process plotter paper today came via Xerox and HP in the late 1950's to the late 1970's.
-Xerox was then developing machines that would use 3 inch core rolls of bond paper to produce copies of prints when HP was developing machines that would use 2 inch core rolls of bond paper to produce prints.
+Today's foothold on Plotter Supplies may stem from the history in the American Plotter Printing Supplie's Paper Industry.
+Electrostatic Plotter Printing came via Xerox and HP in the late 1950's to the late 1970's.
+Xerox, and other Reprographic Companies were then developing machines using paper on 3 inch core rolls, bond paper, to produce copies of prints.
+At the same time in an American land not far away HP was developing machines that would use 2 inch core rolls of bond paper to produce prints.
 Both leaders used different technologies to produce prints on the page; Xerox used toner and HP used ink.
+Today's Plotter Printing Supplies are available 24 hours a day in toner or ink jet printing papers.